shawnr/practical-javascript-2-webapps/debug-app/core-concept-debugging-techniques.md

 <div class="tip-box">
     <h2>Always Look at the Console</h2>
-    <p>Whenever something isn't working properly in your JavaScript, always open up the developer tools in whatever browser you're using and check out the JavaScript console.
-The console will usually show what errors have been triggered by the page, and they will often give you a specific filename and line number where the error has been found.
-The console is an incredibly useful tool for developing JavaScript, so don't forget to consult the console (and your other developer tools) whenever something goes wrong.</p>
+    <p>Whenever something isn't working properly in our JavaScript, we should always open up the developer tools in whatever browser we're using and check out the JavaScript console.
+The console will usually show what errors have been triggered by the page, and they will often give us a specific filename and line number where the error has been found.
+The console is an incredibly useful tool for developing JavaScript, so don't forget to consult the console (and our other developer tools) whenever something goes wrong.</p>
 </div>

 ## Syntax Errors